Cargo ship that caused Baltimore bridge collapse had power blackouts hours before leaving port

 “Our mission is to determine why something happened, how it happened and to prevent it from recurring,” Homendy said at a news conference days after the disaster.

+The preliminary report details the chaotic moments prior to the bridge collapse while crewmembers scrambled to address a series of electrical failures that came in quick succession as disaster loomed.

-According to the preliminary report, at 1:25 a.m. on March 26, when the Dali was a little over half a mile away from the bridge, a primary electrical breaker that fed most of the ship’s equipment and lighting unexpectedly tripped, causing the ship to lose power.
-The main propulsion diesel engine shut down after the pumps lost power.
-The ship’s crew was able to restore power, then called for an assist from tug boats and the senior pilot ordered the ship’s anchor to be dropped.
+At 1:25 a.m. on March 26, when the Dali was a little over half a mile away from the bridge, electrical breakers that fed most of the ship’s equipment and lighting unexpectedly tripped, causing a power loss.
+The main propulsion diesel engine automatically shut down after its cooling pumps lost power, and the ship lost steering.

-A second blackout then occurred and a marine radio call was made to warn waterborne traffic.
-The ship then struck a main support pier on the bridge, causing it to collapse within seconds.

-The ship, which was headed from Baltimore to Sri Lanka, issued a mayday alert with just enough time for police to stop traffic, but not enough to save the workers filling potholes on the bridge.
+Crewmembers were able to momentarily restore electricity by manually closing the tripped breakers, the report says.

+Around that time, the ship’s pilots called for tugboats to come help guide the wayward vessel.
+The tugboats that guided it out of the port had peeled off earlier per normal practice, according to the report.
+Crewmembers also started the process of dropping anchor, and the pilots’ dispatcher called the Maryland Transportation Authority Police and relayed that the ship had lost power.
+The pilots’ dispatcher notified the Coast Guard.

 The last of the victims’ bodies was recovered last week.

+One member of the seven-person crew survived the collapse by somehow freeing himself from his work truck.
+He was rescued from the water later that morning.
+A road maintenance inspector also survived by running to safety in the moments before the bridge fell.

-On Monday, crews conducted a controlled demolition to break down the largest remaining span of the collapsed Francis Scott Key Bridge, a major step in freeing the grounded Dali container ship.
+On Monday, crews conducted a controlled demolition to break down the largest remaining span of the collapsed bridge, which landed draped across the Dali’s bow, pinning the grounded ship amid the wreckage.
+The damaged ship is expected to be refloated and guided back to the Port of Baltimore in the coming days.

+It arrived in the U.S. from Singapore on March 19, a week before the crash, according to the report.
+It made stops in Newark, New Jersey, and Norfolk, Virginia, before coming to Baltimore.
+Investigators said they were not aware of any other power outages occurring in those ports.

+They said they’re working with Hyundai, the manufacturer of the ship’s electrical system, to “identify the cause(s) of the breakers unexpectedly opening while approaching the Key Bridge and the subsequent blackouts.”

 The board’s preliminary report released Tuesday likely includes a fraction of the findings that will be presented in its final report, which is expected to take more than a year.